-- Preview Email Newsletter

 *

-A research team led by Chuxia Deng, chair professor in the Faculty of Health Sciences (FHS) at the University of Macau (UM), has discovered that CDK4/6 inhibitors (CDK4/6i) regulate tumour-associated macrophage (TAM) subtypes to indirectly activate CD8 \+ T cell-mediated anti-tumour immunity, thereby sig more PR
+A research team led by Chuxia Deng, chair professor in the Faculty of Health Sciences (FHS) at the University of Macau (UM), has discovered that CDK4/6 inhibitors (CDK4/6i) regulate tumour-associated macrophage (TAM) subtypes to indirectly activate CD8 \+ T cell-mediated anti-tumour immunity, thereby significantly enhancing tumour responses to low-dose more PR

 University of Dayton Issues UD in the News Wrap Up for Jan.
 17-31 (10)